-The Marsh is open to the public, seven days a week, year-round.
+The marsh is open to the public, seven days a week, year-round.
 Visitors can walk along 12 miles of trails and watch the more than 200 migratory bird species that visit the marsh.
-The Marsh Campus houses the IRWD Learning Center, the IRWD Visitor's Center, the Duck Club, the Audubon House, the Sea and Sage House and a Caretaker's Residence.
-The Visitor's Center offers guests a self-guided tour about the history of IRWD as well as the District's water use efficiency, urban runoff and sustainability efforts.
-Through partnerships with the local Sea and Sage Chapter of the National Audubon Society and the Discovery Science center, a variety of tours and educational programs are offered year-round.
+The marsh campus houses the IRWD learning center, the vsitor's center, the Duck Club, the Audubon House, the Sea and Sage House and a caretaker's residence.
+The visitor's center offers guests a self-guided tour about the history of IRWD as well as the District's water use efficiency, urban runoff and sustainability efforts.
+Through partnerships with the local Sea and Sage Chapter of the National Audubon Society and Discovery Cube, a variety of tours and educational program offered throughout the year.